 Agents

-Agents are AI-powered workers that analyze your data and take actions based on what they find.
-Unlike traditional AI chatbots that only respond to questions, Cotera agents actively process your data, make decisions, and execute tasks automatically.
+Agents are AI-powered workers that analyze information and take actions based on what they find.
+Unlike traditional AI chatbots that only respond to questions, Cotera agents can actively process data, make decisions, and execute tasks - whether working conversationally or automatically processing your business data.

 What Are Agents?